Ssang10/Ssang10/README.md

 ### Hi there 👋

--My name is Sanggam Shrestha, and I am a student at Tokyo International University.
+- My name is Sanggam Shrestha, and I am a student at Tokyo International University.